aurelienpierreeng/VirtualSecretary/README.md

    1. On Debian, Ubuntu and their derivatives (Mint, etc.): `$ sudo apt install git python3.10 python3-pip`
    2. On Redhat and all its derivatives (Fedora, CentOS, etc.): `$ sudo dnf install git python3 python3-pip`
 2. Clone this repository: `$ git clone https://github.com/Aurelien-Pierre/VirtualSecretary.git`
-2. Install the required dependencies: `pip3 install vobjects requests requests-oauthlib nltk PySide6`
+2. Install the required dependencies: `pip3 install python-dateutil vobject requests requests-oauthlib nltk PySide6`
 3. Get into the directory: `$ cd VirtualSecretary`
 4. Copy the `examples` to your own `config` folder : `cp examples config`.
 This is important because updates may erase your changes within the `examples` folder.
 5. Edit the content of the `settings.ini` within `config/me@server.com` with your own credentials